CREA TECH HUB

 The Imaginal Power of Movies & Visual Effects

-The VFX Voice magazine also highlighted the VES Awards winners, in particular, Avatar: The Way of the Water, which, as one may expect, won the Academy Award for Best Visual Effects three weeks later.
-It is also worth mentioning The Art of Being Everything, Everywhere, All at Once, the sensational winner of 7 Oscars during the 95th ceremony, for its VFX with a budget 10 times lower than James Cameron’s production.
+VFX Voice also spotlighted the winners of the VES Awards, most notably Avatar: The Way of Water, which, as many anticipated, went on to win the Academy Award for Best Visual Effects just three weeks later.
+Equally remarkable was Everything, Everywhere, All at Once, the breakout film that claimed seven Oscars at the 95th Academy Awards.
+Despite working with a budget nearly ten times smaller than James Cameron’s epic, the film delivered innovative VFX that captivated both audiences and critics.

-These movies demonstrate how imagination, from the VFX of big productions to indie movies, can reveal simple facts about our human nature, family, friendship, and love through Sci-Fi while acknowledging the immense possibilities and absurdity of our condition in this world.
+These movies demonstrate how imagination, from the VFX of big productions to indie movies, can reveal simple facts about our human nature, family, friendship, and love through sci-fi while acknowledging the immense possibilities and absurdity of our condition in this world.
+‘The Everything Bagel’ may have become a cultural icon, revealing our search for meaning and love.

-Sci-Fi movies and VFX are a starting point for imagining the Design Futures of work, space, and species, or in short, ‘The WQrksPACE Futures’ that we can foresee as design futurists through architecture and (bio)engineering to develop autonomous machines and new construction in space without compromising the climate as well as biodiversity, thanks to the bioeconomy and hydrogen revolutions.
+Sci-fi films and visual effects offer a powerful starting point for imagining the Design Futures of work, space, and species itself, what I call ‘WQrksPÆCE Futures.’
+As design futurists, we can envision these futures through architecture, (bio)engineering, and autonomous systems, rethinking how we build and operate in space and extreme environments on Earth without compromising the planet’s climate or biodiversity, thanks to the bioeconomy and hydrogen revolutions.

-Recognizing that fiction is the lie through which we tell the truth, as in V for Vendetta, we should be aware that the imaginal power of movies and visual effects can also be a means of propaganda or, at the very least, uniformity.
+As V for Vendetta suggests, “Fiction is the lie through which we tell the truth.”
+This serves as a reminder that we must remain aware that the imaginal power of movies and visual effects can also be used as a tool for propaganda or, at the very least, cultural homogenisation.

-That’s why I embrace the diversity of films, which provide us with different images, stories, and even revolutions of our times.
-The recent Hong Kong Film Festival UK, for example, reflected on identity as a migrant and raised questions about artistic freedom.
+That’s why diversity in cinema matters more than ever, offering us a rich array of images, stories, and even revolutions that reflect the complexities of our times.
+The recent Hong Kong Film Festival UK, for instance, reminds us of cinema’s imaginal power to raise difficult questions about identity, migration, and artistic freedom.

 Mindful Technology Leadership for Tomorrow’s Moonshots